 How Does Naltrexone Work in Alcoholism?

-The chemistry behind Naltrexone is fairly simple but to understand it you may need to understand a little bit about how alcohol affects the brain.
+The chemistry behind Naltrexone is reasonably straightforward but to understand it, you may need to understand a bit of how alcohol affects the brain.
 Alcohol works by bonding with the same receptors in the brain as opioids would.
-The result from the alcohol molecules interacting with these receptors is an increase in dopamine (otherwise known as the stuff that makes you feel good).
-There are also side effects from drinking alcohol such as a decrease in motor functions, impacted judgment, or liver damage.
+The result of the alcohol molecules interacting with these receptors increases dopamine (otherwise known as the stuff that makes you feel good).
+There are also side effects from drinking alcohol, such as decreased motor functions, impacted judgment, or liver damage.

-Naltrexone works by binding to receptors in the brain and when alcohol or opiates are introduced to these already filled receptors, alcohol will have little or less effect.
-In other words, the good feelings and perceived benefits of getting high or drunk are drastically reduced, and hopefully the urges to use along with it.
+Naltrexone works by binding to receptors in the brain, and when alcohol or opiates are introduced to these already filled receptors, alcohol will have little or less effect.
+In other words, the good feelings and perceived benefits of getting high or drunk are drastically reduced, and hopefully, the urges to use along with it.
 But because naltrexone blocks the dopamine increases created by abusing alcohol or opiates, the dangerous side effects from the substances are still present.
-This is why addicts using Naltrexone need to be extremely careful when taking the drug; the risk of overdose or alcohol poisoning is very real and since the patient is not getting high from the substances, the dangers might be difficult to recognize.
+This is why addicts using Naltrexone need to be extremely careful when taking the drug; the risk of overdose or alcohol poisoning is genuine.
+Since the patient is not getting high from the substances, the dangers might be challenging to recognize.

 Does Naltrexone Make You Sick if You Drink on It?

-Unlike other prescriptions such as disulfiram (sold under brand name Antabuse) which creates an unpleasant reaction in the body when drunk upon (including vomiting and nausea), Naltrexone simply reduces the perceived benefits from drinking or using opiates.
+Unlike other prescriptions such as disulfiram (sold under brand name Antabuse) which creates an unpleasant reaction in the body when drunk upon (including vomiting and nausea), Naltrexone reduces the perceived benefits from drinking or using opiates.
 However, this feature makes Naltrexone more dangerous than Antabuse.
 This is because if an addict or alcoholic is determined to drink or use, they still will no matter what medication they take to prevent them from doing so.
-And therefore the risk of overdose or alcohol poisoning is higher with Naltrexone in comparison to other drugs with similar missions.
+And therefore, the risk of overdose or alcohol poisoning is higher with Naltrexone than other drugs with similar missions.